 friends the Sauk.
 They did not know that individual allotments were inevitable,

+and were later forced to accept them.
 Today, the Iowa call themselves "Ioway," or, in their own language, "Paxoje"

 (Dusty Noses).
 The preferred usage is "Iowa" for the legal tribal entities (the